borodark/ie7860/README.md

 ## Manual Design of NN Model

 The number of features of the dataset may give some ideas on the possible network topology.
-We'll design a few topologies for each dataset and investgate performance.
-The nexrt chapter will use the  hyper-parameter turning.
+We'll design a few topologies for each dataset and investigate performance.
+The next chapter will use the  hyper-parameter turning.

 ### Sonar NN design